stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Choosing a Code Editor or IDE #

  My preferred text editor is currently [Visual Studio Code](https://code.visualstudio.com).
 [This tutorial](https://code.visualstudio.com/docs/nodejs/nodejs-tutorial) shows you the features that Visual Studio Code has for JavaScript development, including code quality checks, and support for debugging.
-You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has plugisn for Node.js and JavaScript, or [Notepad++](https://notepad-plus-plus.org/), which will be more suitable for older computers with limited resources.
+You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has plugins for Node.js and JavaScript, or [Notepad++](https://notepad-plus-plus.org/), which will be more suitable for older computers with limited resources.
 All of these editors are free.

 # Essential Tools #